 When our students are working with one another in understanding complex concepts or creating an output, they learn collaboratively.
 I find this learning approach very crucial to settle differences in the classroom and to give each student a sense of belonging.

-However, it should be done with the guidance of the teacher and with implementing rules so as to avoid conflicts and dominance in the sharing of ideas and in coming up with solutions.
+However, it should be done with the guidance of the teacher and by implementing rules so as to avoid conflicts and dominance in the sharing of ideas and in coming up with solutions.

-Furthermore, collaborative learning allows students to interact with one another and to evaluate their thoughts.
-This approach will not only help students feel they belong but will also enhance their problem-solving and critical thinking skills.
+Furthermore, collaborative learning allows students to interact with one another and evaluate their thoughts.
+This approach will not only help students feel they belong but will also enhance their problem-solving and critical-thinking skills.

 During the collaborative process, students are to share their ideas and to listen to others too.
 They learn to re-evaluate their ideas and consider others; hence, the values of cooperation and respect are strengthened.

 Teachers support diversity.
 It can be seen in the varied teaching strategies and activities we employ.
 I find it helpful in creating a positive learning environment whether inside or outside the classroom.

 The meaningful learning experiences we establish boost the performance of the students because they feel most welcomed in the learning environment.
 Moreover, a positive classroom is one of the important aspects that magnifies student learning.
 We can foster a sense of belonging if we establish a positive learning environment for our students.
 We can do it.

 Through our most appropriate motivational techniques, our students will be encouraged to participate and give their best.
 I know that there are threats that will affect the efficacy of the learning environment such as students’ disruptive behavior due to certain factors.
 But with our effective and strong classroom management skills, we can make a difference.